sweght/FEM-Protocol/README.md

 ## 🎯 What is the FEM Protocol?

-The **FEM Protocol** enables **Secure Hosted Embodiment**, a revolutionary approach where a host environment can securely offer a "body"—a sandboxed set of capabilities—for a guest agent's "mind" to inhabit and control.
+The **FEM Protocol** enables **Secure Hosted Embodiment**, a new approach where a host environment can securely offer a "body"—a sandboxed set of capabilities—for a guest agent's "mind" to inhabit and control.

 This moves beyond simple tool federation to a model of **Secure Delegated Control**, unlocking powerful new applications: